 World Weather Research Programme (WWRP)

-The World Weather Research Programme (WWRP) is the WMO’s international programme for advancing and promoting research activities on weather, its prediction and its impact on society.
-The improvements in science and operational predictions are driven by international cooperation, and in turn international cooperation in weather science is a unique opportunity to drive sustainable development.
+The WMO World Weather Research Programme (WWRP) is advancing and promoting research activities on weather, its prediction and its impact on society.
+The improvements in science and operational predictions are driven by international cooperation, and in turn, international cooperation in weather science is a unique opportunity to drive sustainable development.